Nitya-Aishwarya/Java/OOPS_Principles/Abstraction/README.md

 # Default Methods in Interface (Java 8)
 Initially, interfaces in Java could contain only:

-Abstract methods-by default public abstract
-Public static final variables
+Abstract methods-by default public abstract methods, Public static final variables

 But from Java 8 onwards, interfaces can also contain: